 You will be surprised at just how different the estimates can be.
 Make sure you scrutinize them completely to know you’re getting apples to apples.

 Speak to Multiple Home Insurance Providers

-Another place where you can save money buying a home is through your home insurance provider.
+Another place where you can save money buying a home is through your home insurance provider like Emerald Life Insurance.
 It makes sense to speak to at least a few like other vendors.
 One of the better ways to save money is to bundle your insurance with the same company.

 For example, if you have your car insurance with a particular firm, ask them to quote, adding your house into the mix.
 What will the total bill be for the two?
 You should also find a couple of other home insurance companies and ask them what it would cost to insure the house as well as provide insurance for your car.

 Consider Buying a Fixer-Upper If You’re Handy

 If you are handy, consider buying a home that needs quite a bit of work.
 Turnkey homes sell for the most money.
 Properties that need a lot of improvements are often sold at a discount.
 Building sweat equity is an excellent way of saving money if you’re handy.

 By the time you’ve made all the improvements, the property will be worth substantially more.
 Along the way, you will have saved much of the profit the contractors would have charged.
 When there are things you didn’t update, keep a log so you know when the useful life is near the end.
 It is one of the more important things to know when buying a house.